462 infra projects report cost overrun of Rs 4.36 lakh cr

-New Delhi, May 2 (IANS) As many as 462 infrastructure projects reported a cost overrun of over Rs 4.36 lakh crore as of April 1, 2021.
+New Delhi: As many as 462 infrastructure projects reported a cost overrun of over Rs 4.36 lakh crore as of April 1, 2021.

 The Flash Report on Central sector projects for March published by the Ministry of Statistics and Programme Implementation showed that 557 projects are running behind schedule.